My Computer Is a Dear Friend

-I now use my computer to talk to friends, pay bills, provide endless entertainment and learn.
-At work, I use a computer to simulate circuits, organize data, send emails and develop endless reports.
+I now use my computer to talk to friends, pay bills, write, draw, share pictures, read, watch endless videos, shop, sell, learn, explore, and get news.
+At work, I use a computer to simulate circuits, organize data, communicate, store files, and develop endless reports.

-When I began my writing journey, I took my first step on a computer.
-It serves as my sentence file cabinet, primary research tool, the communications hub, and marketing powerhouse.
-The idea of writing a book on a typewriter is inconceivable in the modern world.
+My writing journey took its very first step on a computer.
+It is my sentence file cabinet, primary research tool, communications hub, and marketing powerhouse.
+The idea of writing a book on a typewriter is now inconceivable.
+(Well, inconceivable is too strong of a word.
+My father published three ceramics textbooks with a typewriter.
+Hardcore!)

-Three weeks ago, I updated the Bios to fix a major security flaw.
-After the update, it worked for 20 minutes and then I got a big blue screen.
-On reboot, it immediately came up blue.
+I updated the bios four weeks ago to fix a major security flaw.
+After the update, it worked for twenty minutes and then blue-screened.
 Disaster!
-I put back the old Bios, but the damage had been done.
-The update corrupted the operating system and despite every effort, I could not restore it to normal operations.
+A reboot did not resolve the issue.
+Damn!
+So, I downgraded the bios, but the damage had been done.
+The update corrupted the operating system, and I could not restore it despite every effort.

-The worst part about this is an issue is that I caused the problem.
+The worst part about this issue is that I caused the problem by installing the new controller incorrectly and ignoring how hot it ran.
 I felt as if I had betrayed a friend.
 How can I tell an inanimate object, “I’m sorry.
 I only tried to help.”
-I could only break out my checkbook and buy replacement components.
-I suppose in the cosmic sense, I did apologize to a box of circuits.
+My only option was to break out my checkbook and buy replacement components.
+I suppose in the cosmic sense, I apologized to a box of circuits.

-Last night, I tore my main computer down and installed a new motherboard along with a new RAID controller.
-It felt really good to see the Windows logo.
+Last night, I tore my main computer down and installed a new motherboard and a new RAID controller.
+To my great relief, the car ran normally.
+Yay!
+When the Windows logo appeared, I felt a wave of relief that nearly caused me to break out in tears.

 I now realize that my main computer is a large part of my life.
-I consider myself lucky to be alive in this modern age where I am permitted to own such a marvelous machine.
-With some luck, my updated computer will work fine for the next ten years as I try to write something amazing.
+I am lucky to be alive in this modern age where I may own such a marvelous machine.
+Thank you, computer, for all your years of service.
+Hopefully, you will patiently accept my flawed input for the next ten years.

 You’re the best -Bill